 Bank of America argues (Doc.
-30 at 19) that Ruiz attempts in effect to attack the state-court foreclosure and the resulting deficiency judgment, and Ruiz fails to respond to Bank of America's argument.
+30 at 20) that the plaintiffs attempt in effect to attack the state-court foreclosure and the resulting deficiency judgment.

 The weight of authority strongly supports Bank of America's argument that Rooker-Feldman bars the fraud claim.
 In Figueroa v.
 Merscorp, Inc., 766 F.Supp.2d 1305 (S.D.
 Fla.
 2011) (Altonaga, J.), aff'd, 477 Fed.Appx.
 558 (11th Cir.
 May 11, 2012), a bank sued in state court to foreclose a mortgagor's property, and the state court entered judgment for the bank and ordered a foreclosure sale.
 Moving in state court to vacate the judgment, the mortgagor argued that the bank secured the foreclosure judgment through fraud.
 After the state court denied the motion, the mortgagor sued the bank in federal court under RICO and "[sought] damages arising out of the loss of his home."
 After thoroughly surveying the authority, Judge Altonaga found the claim "inextricably intertwined" with the foreclosure judgment.
 766 F.Supp.2d at 1315-25.
 Affirming the dismissal under Rooker-Feldman, the Eleventh Circuit concluded, "The state court judgment formed the basis of or was intertwined with the injury complained of in Figueroa's instant complaint: that [Figureroa] lost his one half-interest in his property and home because of an improper foreclosure proceeding."
 477 Fed.Appx. at 560.